neilpeterson/github-pr-teams-notification/README.md

 # GitHub pull request notification automation

 This solution provides an MS Teams notification when scheduled or expected pull requests have not been addressed after a pre-determined time.
 The notification includes details about the pull request, including diff information.
-The notification also provides automation for adding a pre-determined / fixed comment to the pull request.
+The notification also provides automation for adding a single click pre-determined comment and also free-formed comments.

 ![](images/card-sample.png)